|

 system, including ones that have been recently updated or created.
 Note that

-in both settings of the FORCE
+in both settings of the FORCE flag, the operation fails if the

 newly created resources in the workspace would be out of sync with the local